ComScore

 • Why I Love It: <30 minutes, crowd-pleaser, special occasion-worthy

-You had us at warm bacon vinaigrette.
-Drizzled over greens and a few toppings (here, it’s figs and blue cheese), the cider vinegar–honey dressing makes a big impact.
+You had me at warm bacon vinaigrette.
+Drizzled over greens and a few toppings (here, it’s tender figs and funky blue cheese), the cider vinegar–honey dressing makes a big impact on this Easter salad.

 33. Winter Fruit Salad